alfwatt/KitBridge/README.md

 For applications that use Swift `KitBridgeAliases.swift` is provided along with a generated `module.map` files in the Swift enabled products.

-Swift applications can't see the `#defines` used to bridge clases for OBjective-C code, so Swift `typealias` directeives are used to allow the usage of the varoius `IL` type names.
+Swift applications can't see the `#defines` used to bridge classes for Objective-C code, so Swift `typealias` directives are used to allow the usage of the various `IL` type names.

 Swift annotations like `@UIApplicationMain` and `@NSApplicationMain` can't be aliases so you'll need to include a `main.swift` file for the project: